Beam-Spring-Mass

 Visualize the full displacement of the spring for the largest force:

-For the force displacement plot the magnitude of the displacement is computed and recorded together with the forces.
+For the force-displacement plot, compute the magnitude of the displacement and record it together with the forces.

 Evaluate the magnitude of the displacement at this point for the various displacement solutions: